WIS-MICC-CellObservatory/Utils/README.md

 ### Overview

-Utility program to help handling of multiple EM images for analysis Go over all images (see details below), for each image:
+Utility program to help scaling, cropping and saving multiple EM images in preparation for further analysis Go over all images (see details below), for each image:
 - Open the image
-- prompt the user to drwa a line along the scalebar
+- prompt the user to draw a line along the scalebar
 - prompt the user to select region-of-interest to keep , usually you will select the whole area without the scalebar and the rest of the EM microscope information

 ### Control Options
 - ResultsLocation:  Two options for saving results:
 - UnderOrigFolder: save under InputFolder/Scaled  OR
 - InNewLocation:   resScaledFolder/FolderName
-- OutputFileType: allow saving cropped file into either tif orilastik hdf5 format (for further training ilastik classifier suitable for running from Fiji)
+- OutputFileType: allow saving cropped file into either tif or ilastik hdf5 format (for further training ilastik classifier suitable for running from Fiji)

 The following strategies are employed to allow *fast* scaling and cropping:
 - let you process single image OR whole folder of images OR all images in all subfolders of a selected folder